Downtown

 A food-led weekend, a campus visit, a wedding weekend, and a compact first trip do not want the same base.

 Downtown keeps first-timers calm.
 Wickenden adds personality.
-College Hill works when campus or museum time deserves more weight.
+College Hill works when campus or museum time should control the day.

 Do not let a cheap room in the wrong area become the decision that weakens the whole weekend.

-It keeps hotels, dinner options, and Providence's simplest walkable pattern in one usable loop.
+It keeps hotels, dinner options, and Providence's simplest walking pattern in one usable area.

-Best for first-time visitors who want the city to feel immediately legible.
+Best for first-time visitors who want the city to make sense quickly.

 Strongest when the trip mixes hotel ease, dinner plans, and walkable daytime movement.